What Should I Avoid Doing in Thailand?

 Don’t Shake Hands.
 Wai.

-One reason why Thailand didn’t suffer sever effects from the coronavirus has been attributed to the lack of physical contact between strangers.
+One of the reasons why Thailand didn’t suffer severe effects from the coronavirus has been attributed to the lack of physical contact between strangers.
 Thais don’t shake hands when they greet each other or say goodbye.
 They offer a prayer like greeting called a ‘Wai’.
 There’s no high-fiving, backslapping or kisses on the cheek either.

 There are various rules about how high your hands should be in certain social situations.
 But in reality, if someone Wai’s you then return the greeting.
 Or if you greet anyone in a social situation, then also offer a Wai when saying hello.
 The same as you’d normally offer a handshake.